kf1987-github/idb/README.md

   - the json formatted data is then used by the javascript in the idb web application at idb/idb_viewer
 ## Managing the idb application settings
 ### Default column values in the Tabulation of query data
+You can edit idb/export/topics_default.json to adjust the default columns in the Tabulation of idb.
 ### Custom cypher query Reports